LHNCBC/ucum-lhc/README.md

 are shown in the _UCUM Unit Expression Validation_ section).
 That list will be displayed in the "converted to" list.
 It will not show that list for unit strings that combine units, such as m2/g4.

+**checkSynonyms(theSyn)**

+This method searches for units that include the search term (theSyn) in the unit's synonyms data and the unit name.
+It returns all units found with a match.
+This is useful when an exact match for a term is not found.
+For example, submitting the term "pound" is to the validUnitString method will result in a "not found" response.
+Submitting it to this method will return with a list of possible pound units.

+* _@param_ theSyn the term to search for
+* _@returns_ a hash with three elements:
+   'status' contains the status of the request, which can be 'error',
+      'failed' or 'succeeded';
+   'msg' contains a message for an error or if no units were found; and

+   'units' which is an array that contains one hash for each unit found:
+     'code' is the unit's code;
+     'name' is the unit's name; and
+     'guidance' is the guidance, or description, for the unit.

+   For example, the 'units' array returned for a search term of "pound" would be:
+    {"code":"\[lb_av\]","name":"pound - international","guidance":"standard unit used in the US and internationally"}
+    {"code":"\[lbf_av\]","name":"pound force - US","guidance":"only rarely needed in health care - see [lb_av] which is the more common unit to express weight"}
+    {"code":"\[lb_tr\]","name":"pound - troy","guidance":"only used for weighing precious metals"}
+    {"code":"\[lb_ap\]","name":"pound - apothecary","guidance":null}
+    {"code":"\[psi\]","name":"pound per square inch","guidance":null}

+    var Pkg = require('ucum-lhc.js');   // include path to file where necessary

+    var utils = Pkg.UcumLhcUtils.getInstance();
+    var returnObj = utils.checkSynonyms('pound');
+    if (returnObj['status'] === 'succeeded')
+      /* one or more units was found.  returnObj['msg'] will be null and the returnObj['units'] array will contain the data listed above */ else if (returnObj['status'] === 'failed')
+      /* no units were found and the returnObj['msg'] string will indicate that */
+    else
+      /* returnObj['status'] will be 'error' and returnObj['msg'] will indicate
+         what the error was. */

 ### Download the GitHub repository